ramensoftware/windows-11-start-menu-styling-guide/Themes/LiquidGlass2/README.md

 > [!NOTE]
 > This theme is made for Dark mode only.
-> This theme might require atleast 8th/10th gen cpu (if using intel).
+> This theme might require at least an 8th/10th gen CPU (if using Intel).

 ## Theme selection